anirudhas-2004/randomzzz/project_status.md

 ## What This Project Becomes

-**Problem** — GTRE test cell engineers stop Kaveri engine runs when sensor readings look anomalous.
+**Problem** — Test cell engineers stop engine runs when sensor readings look anomalous.
 Often this is a sensor fault, not an engine fault.
 Identifying this quickly avoids unnecessary test interruptions.

 **Solution** — A real-time signal processing pipeline that takes sensor data, extracts features, classifies the signal as healthy or a specific fault type, and displays the result to the operator through a GUI.